ValveSoftware/steam-audio/unity/doc/phonon_unity.md

   When a Steam Audio Mixer Return effect is attached to an Audio Mixer, the Binaural setting of the Steam Audio Mixer Return effect overrides the Indirect Binaural settings on Steam Audio Source components in the scene.

+##### Advanced Options
+The following advanced options can be configured for a Steam Audio Mixer Return effect.

+###### Avoid Silence During Init
+Under some circumstances, Steam Audio Mixer Return effects may take a few audio frames' worth of time to initialize.
+If this happens, the default behavior is for a Steam Audio Mixer Return effect to emit silence while initialization is ongoing.
+Checking this box modifies this behavior: the Steam Audio Mixer Return effect will pass its input audio unmodified while initialization is ongoing.

+The default behavior is desirable for the common case where an occluded sound should not be audible for a few frames while initialization occurs.
+On the other hand, for some kinds of sounds, like dialog, the default behavior may result in the first few syllables becoming inaudible; checking this box will allow all the dialog to be heard.

 #### Simulation Settings
 Steam Audio allows you to balance its compute requirements and simulation output quality.
 To adjust these settings: